vaporyhumo/new_blog/the_basics.md

-# The Basics Part 0: Introduction
+# The Basics, Part 0: Introduction

 **The Basics** is a series of blog posts I'm writting in which I address the most important topics that I consider to be basic knowledge in software